Board of Directors

 Benjamin Yaroch is a context-driven tester who views software testing as a skilled craft and his chosen career.
-He is a software test manager located in Madison WI and has a bachelor’s degree in Management and Communications.
+He is a software tester, manager, and leader located in Madison WI and has a bachelor’s degree in Management and Communications.
 Over the last 20 years Benjamin has been involved with several non-profit organizations and community groups.
-For the last few years he has been serving on the AST board of directors as Vice-President of Marketing, then President.
-He has played in central role in the revamped website, expanded social media presence, monthly newsletter, and CAST live streaming.
-Beyond that he has also has been actively involved in organizing CAST for the last three years.
-Prior to joining the board of directions Benjamin served as the Marketing chairperson and helped shape the current direction of AST.
+For two years he served on the AST board of directors as the Vice-President of Marketing, and for the last two years President.
+He has played in central role in the revamped website, expanded social media presence, monthly newsletter, CAST live streaming, and CAST 2013.
+Prior to joining the board of directors Benjamin volunteered as the Marketing chairperson and helped shape the current direction of AST.

 Dee Ann Pizzica is a Senior Business Analyst for TerpSys, where she works on custom web applications for a variety of clients.